Access your free Covid-19 safety course in your members area once you have completed your purchase.

 Along with these benefits, employers won’t have to worry about OSHA compliance penalties if their workers earn forklift certification.
 As such, employers can provide their workers with OSHA-compliant forklift certification training that benefits both parties.

 The bottom line: a properly trained forklift operator can be a difference-maker in terms of workplace safety.
 He or she knows how to operate a forklift safely, thanks to proper training through a recognized and OSHA-compliant program.

 Why Should You Provide Your Workers with Forklift Safety Training?

-The foregoing is for guidance only and is not intended to be a substitute for proper OSHA-approved training.
+The foregoing is for guidance only and is not intended to be a substitute for proper OSHA-compliant training.
 While forklift fatalities are at a 40 year low, employers should still make sure their workers have a proper certification and the common sense to be safe.

 According to OSHA, all forklift operators must have forklift training to properly operate the equipment and be safe on the job.
 The forklift training from CertifyMe.net covers all the requirements set by OSHA, including all necessary topics to equip workers with everything they need to drive forklifts safely.

 Our online course can be accessed from any device with an internet connection, and completed in only about one hour.
 Once workers have completed their training, they will be 100% OSHA-compliant and equipped with all the most important forklift safety tips.
 To learn more about our forklift safety certification training program, please contact us online or call us today at 1-888-699-4800.